How many followers do you need on TikTok to get paid?

 - Your videos need to rack up 100,000 views in the last 30 days before you apply.

-- Post content that complies with TikTok’s Community Guidelines.
+- Post original content that complies with TikTok’s Community Guidelines.

 An influencer with around 2 million followers might make between $9 – $38 per day.
 Perhaps it’s best not to quit the day job after all!